OpenTranslationBible/open-bible/en-GB/01.Genesis/md/genesis-21.md

 Abraham circumcised his son Isaac when he was eight days old, following God's command.

 ## Genesis 21:5
-Abraham was one hundred years old when his son Isaac was born to him.
+Abraham was a century old when his son Isaac came into the world.

 ## Genesis 21:6
 Sarah declared, “God has brought me laughter, and everyone who hears will share in my joy.”